Terms and Conditions for Academic Institutions

 Declaration of Participation by Academic Institutions

-The ABC 2021 will take place from April 1, 2021 to November 30, 2021.
+The ABC takes place from April 1 to November 30 annually.
 Each academic institution decides in which month (April to November) it participates from day 1 to day 30 of the respective month.

 Input Required from Academic Institutions

 Participating universities and colleges are asked to provide specified input for the ABC within 3 weeks after declaring participation. beemo will display this input (e.g. the university’s logo and some characteristic facts and numbers) in the Naviki app and on the ABC website.
 The required input is specified here ...

 Communication and Prizes for Participants

 Universities, Faculties and User-Generated Teams

 Every participating university within the ABC will be represented in the Naviki app and on the ABC website www.go-abc.org.
 A participant will have to select their university when they join the ABC.
 Cycled trips of the participant will then count for the selected university.
 Furthermore, when joining the ABC, each participant can select an academic discipline they belong to.
 Trips cycled by the participant will then also count for the selected discipline.
 The app will provide a set of academic disciplines to select from that is feasible for participants from all international universities.
 Moreover, participants can create user-generated teams.
 The minimum number of participants for a user-generated team is 5.
 The maximum number of participants per user-generated team is 10.
 Each participant can join one user-generated team.
 There is no limit regarding the number of participants from the university.

 The following leaderboards are available.